rohit-ambre/superduperdb-website/pitch.md

 - MMathPhil, MSc, PhD
 - 1,000s citations on published top AI research
 - 10,000s of stars on GitHub open source
-- Exited AlephSearch (bootstrapped) 2020 with team of 2 for mid 7-figure
+- Co-founded and exited AlephSearch (bootstrapped) 2020 to Attraqt PLC with team of 2 for mid 7-figure
-- Gamut of skills: deep learning, software development, infrastructure, management, lean startup
+- Deep learning, software development, infrastructure, technical lead

+---

+## Team: SuperDuperDB will profit from the involvement of successful entrepreneurs

+### Timo Hagenow

+- MBA, Hamburg Media School
+- Founded Yieldlove GmbH 2013 and scaled to 8 figure revenue
+- Exited Yieldlove GmbH to Ströer (market leader)
+- Co-founded and exited AlephSearch (bootstrapped) 2020 to Attraqt PLC with team of 2 for mid 7-figure
+- Operational, sales, marketing, strategy, product expertise

 ---